jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Distributed-Relational-Database-DRDS-Trial-Service-Clause.md

 3.1.3.6.8 Other content that violates laws and regulations, departmental regulations or national policies.

-3.1.3.7 Do not occupy, or lead programs or processes, etc. to occupy a large amount of server memory, CPU or network bandwidth resources in the platform (hereinafter referred to as "cloud platform") composed of JD Cloud computing resources (such as cloud server, network bandwidth and storage space), or bring severe and unreasonable loads to the JD Cloud platform or JD Cloud's other users' networks, servers (including but not limited to local and nonlocal and international networks, servers, etc.), products/applications, etc., or affect the normal and smooth communication among JD Cloud and the Internet, or JD Cloud and specific networks, servers, interior of JD Cloud as well, or result in server's downtime, crash of products and services of JD Cloud or other users, or no access to products/applications on the cloud platform for the users and other problems;
+3.1.3.7 Do not occupy, or lead programs or processes, etc. to occupy a large amount of server memory, CPU or network bandwidth resources in the platform (hereinafter referred to as "cloud platform") composed of JD Cloud & AI computing resources (such as cloud server, network bandwidth and storage space), or bring severe and unreasonable loads to the JD Cloud & AI platform or JD Cloud & AI's other users' networks, servers (including but not limited to local and nonlocal and international networks, servers, etc.), products/applications, etc., or affect the normal and smooth communication among JD Cloud & AI and the Internet, or JD Cloud & AI and specific networks, servers, interior of JD Cloud & AI as well, or result in server's downtime, crash of products and services of JD Cloud & AI or other users, or no access to products/applications on the cloud platform for the users and other problems;

 3.1.3.8 Do not conduct any behavior or attempt to undermine the network security (including but not limited to phishing, hacking, phishing, website or space containing or suspected of spreading: viruses, Trojans and malicious codes as well as suspected behaviors of attacking other websites and servers via virtual servers, such as scanning, sniffing, ARP spoofing and DOS);

-3.1.3.9 Do not change or attempt to change the system configuration provided by JD Cloud or damage the system security;
+3.1.3.9 Do not change or attempt to change the system configuration provided by JD Cloud & AI or damage the system security;

-3.1.3.10 Do not engage in other activities in violation of laws, regulations or the Service Terms of JD Cloud;
+3.1.3.10 Do not engage in other activities in violation of laws, regulations or the Service Terms of JD Cloud & AI;

-3.1.3.11 In case that JD Cloud discovers you have violated the above provisions, we have the right to take corresponding measures based on the actual conditions, including but not limited to immediately terminating and suspending the service or deleting corresponding information.
-If a third-party organization or an individual raises a question or complaint against you, JD Cloud will inform you that you are responsible for making explanations and issuing the supporting evidences within the specified time.
-If you fail to provide contrary evidence or provide feedback within the time limit, JD Cloud will take measures including but not limited to stopping or suspending services immediately or deleting relevant information.
+3.1.3.11 In case that JD Cloud & AI discovers you have violated the above provisions, we have the right to take corresponding measures based on the actual conditions, including but not limited to immediately terminating and suspending the service or deleting corresponding information.
+If a third-party organization or an individual raises a question or complaint against you, JD Cloud & AI will inform you that you are responsible for making explanations and issuing the supporting evidences within the specified time.
+If you fail to provide contrary evidence or provide feedback within the time limit, JD Cloud & AI will take measures including but not limited to stopping or suspending services immediately or deleting relevant information.
 If you do not update your contact information or the contact information is incorrect that leads to failure of contacting you, you will be deemed you fail to provide feedback within the time limit.

-3.1.4 You should not install or use any pirated software on the JD Cloud service platform, otherwise you are solely responsible for the results of your actions (such as software installation and operation by yourself).
+3.1.4 You should not install or use any pirated software on the JD Cloud & AI service platform, otherwise you are solely responsible for the results of your actions (such as software installation and operation by yourself).

-3.1.5 You are responsible for the data stored on the JD Cloud Platform as well as the integrity and confidentiality of the passwords for entering and managing various products and services on this platform.
+3.1.5 You are responsible for the data stored on the JD Cloud & AI Platform as well as the integrity and confidentiality of the passwords for entering and managing various products and services on this platform.
 All losses and consequences caused by the loss or leakage of data, key, passwords, etc. due to your improper maintenance or improper confidentiality measures shall be borne by yourself.

-3.1.6 You shall submit to JD Cloud the contacts who implement the Service Terms and the list of personnel managing products and services on the user network and cloud platform and their and contact information, and shall provide necessary assistance.
-If the above personnel change, you should update the information online and notify JD Cloud in time.
+3.1.6 You shall submit to JD Cloud & AI the contacts who implement the Service Terms and the list of personnel managing products and services on the user network and cloud platform and their and contact information, and shall provide necessary assistance.
+If the above personnel change, you should update the information online and notify JD Cloud & AI in time.
 You are responsible for the untrue, inaccurate or incomplete identity information provided by you as well as the consequences caused by the matters above.

-3.1.7 You understand that JD Cloud cannot guarantee that the services it provides are flawless (for example, security products of JD Cloud cannot guarantee the absolute security of your hardware or software), but it promises to improve the service quality and service levels continuously.
-Therefore, you agree even if the services provided by JD Cloud have defects, the above-mentioned defects are unavoidable due to the technical level in the industry at the time, and it will not be regarded as JD Cloud's default.
-You agree to cooperate with JD Cloud to solve the above problems.
+3.1.7 You understand that JD Cloud & AI cannot guarantee that the services it provides are flawless (for example, security products of JD Cloud & AI cannot guarantee the absolute security of your hardware or software), but it promises to improve the service quality and service levels continuously.
+Therefore, you agree even if the services provided by JD Cloud & AI have defects, the above-mentioned defects are unavoidable due to the technical level in the industry at the time, and it will not be regarded as JD Cloud & AI's default.
+You agree to cooperate with JD Cloud & AI to solve the above problems.

 3.1.8 Data backup is your obligation and responsibility.
-Although the cloud database of JD Cloud may be configured with tools for daily data backup, it does not mean that data backup is the responsibility of JD Cloud.
-JD Cloud does not guarantee full backup of user data, nor does it assume any responsibility for user data backup work or results.
+Although the cloud database of JD Cloud & AI may be configured with tools for daily data backup, it does not mean that data backup is the responsibility of JD Cloud & AI.
+JD Cloud & AI does not guarantee full backup of user data, nor does it assume any responsibility for user data backup work or results.

-3.2 Rights and Obligations of JD Cloud
+3.2 Rights and Obligations of JD Cloud & AI

-3.2.1 JD Cloud shall provide services in accordance with the Service Terms.
+3.2.1 JD Cloud & AI shall provide services in accordance with the Service Terms.

-3.2.2 During the service period, JD Cloud will provide you with the following customer services:
+3.2.2 During the service period, JD Cloud & AI will provide you with the following customer services:

-3.2.2.1 JD Cloud provides 7×24h after-sales fault service and effective contact information for paying users as well as ensures that they can contact the fault handling personnel.
+3.2.2.1 JD Cloud & AI provides 7×24h after-sales fault service and effective contact information for paying users as well as ensures that they can contact the fault handling personnel.
 The fault contacts will provide timely feedback after the fault has been identified.

-3.2.2.2 JD Cloud provides a 7×24h online open ticket service system to answer customer questions.
+3.2.2.2 JD Cloud & AI provides a 7×24h online open ticket service system to answer customer questions.

-3.2.3 Where the service involves distributed relational database DRDS, JD Cloud is responsible only for the operation maintenance at the bottom part of the database system and of the software provided by JD Cloud, that is, the related technical architecture and operating system of distributed relational database DRDS.
+3.2.3 Where the service involves distributed relational database DRDS, JD Cloud & AI is responsible only for the operation maintenance at the bottom part of the database system and of the software provided by JD Cloud & AI, that is, the related technical architecture and operating system of distributed relational database DRDS.
 The application part above the database is your responsibility.

-3.2.4 JD Cloud will clear the faults caused by non-human factors, except for your reasons and/or force majeure as well as matters excluded in the control scope of JD Cloud.
+3.2.4 JD Cloud & AI will clear the faults caused by non-human factors, except for your reasons and/or force majeure as well as matters excluded in the control scope of JD Cloud & AI.

-3.2.5 JD Cloud shall strictly abide by the obligation of confidentiality.
+3.2.5 JD Cloud & AI shall strictly abide by the obligation of confidentiality.

 #### **4. Saving, Destruction and Download of User's Data**

-4.1 For service purposes, JD Cloud may provide services to you by using your data, including but not limited to sending you information about products and services.
+4.1 For service purposes, JD Cloud & AI may provide services to you by using your data, including but not limited to sending you information about products and services.

 4.2 Your user data will be disclosed partially or entirely under the following circumstances: